odan/odan.github.io/_posts/2018-04-05-php-best-practices.md

 * Don't use `DateTime`, use `DateTimeImmutable` instead.
 * Don't use a string to represent a `$filename` or `$path`, use `SplFileInfo` instead.
 * Don't use any `new` keyword in Services / Repos or a factory method.
-  * All of them must be inject through the constructor.
+  * All of them must be injected through the constructor.
   * Except for: Value Objects, DTO's and Parameter objects.
-* Built in functions are allowed to use in any class level, they are mockable with PHPUnit function mocker.
+* Built-in functions are allowed to use in any class level, they are mockable with PHPUnit function mocker.
 * You should not use reflections.
 * Don't use traits.
 [Composition or inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) is a way better solution.
 * Don't use " (double quote) for strings (use sprintf for insert variable to a string).